PeppeL-G/course-material/src/lectures/android-runtime-configuration-changes/README.md

 ---

 # Android Runtime Configuration Changes
 So, how can Android that easily support i18n?
-The secret is through is how it handles runtime configuration changes.
+The secret is through how it handles runtime configuration changes.
 When the user changes language, all the GUI is destroyed and then re-created.
 The hard part is to make sure that it's re-created exactly the way the user left it!

+<iframe width="560" height="314" src="https://www.youtube.com/embed/P107Qcnnyys" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Lecture material
 * [android-runtime-configuration-changes.pdf](android-runtime-configuration-changes.pdf)